Sunday, April 2, 2023

-Mr. Abu Imran, 2010th batch IAS officer joined Latehar district (Jharkhand) as Deputy Commissioner in October 2020.
-Under his leadership, all the government welfare schemes flourished.
-Latehar found another leader, Mr. Indu Bhusan, who is a Rural Development and Convergence Expert (RD&CE) working under National Rurban Mission (NRuM) during the same period.
+In October 2020, Mr. Abu Imran, a 2010 batch IAS officer, assumed the role of Deputy Commissioner in Latehar district, Jharkhand.
+During his tenure, under his capable leadership, all government welfare schemes thrived.
+Concurrently, Latehar welcomed another influential figure, Mr. Indu Bhusan, a Rural Development and Convergence Expert (RD&CE) who served under the National Rurban Mission (NRuM) in the same timeframe.

 Pic: Mr. Abu Imran, IAS, DC, Latehar

-The objective of the Rurban Mission is to stimulate local economic development, enhance basic services and create well-planned Rurban clusters.
-With an aim of progressive development, the district administration is focusing on Livelihood, Social Infrastructure, Health, and Nutrition.
-The team has led the formation of the basic model under the Rurban Cluster.
+The Rurban Mission aims to drive local economic development, improve essential services, and establish well-designed Rurban clusters.
+In pursuit of progressive growth, the district administration is prioritizing Livelihood, Social Infrastructure, Health, and Nutrition.
+The team has taken the lead in developing the foundational model for the Rurban Cluster.

 Pic: Installed solar lights in the tribal village of the Mangra cluster